ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 ### `p2p-circuit`

 Using `p2p-circuit` is really helpful for peers behind tricky NATs (or a VPN, or anything really).
-I find the relaying of `p2p-circuit` to be similar to [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT), so it's easy to think of it that way if you're already familiar with it.
+If you're familiar with [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT), it might be useful to think of the relaying of `p2p-circuit` as something similar.

 #### Usage